JostyTafur/html-to-css/README.md

-# HTML TO CSS Extension for Visual Studio Code
+# CSS through HTML Extension for Visual Studio Code

-La extensión **HTML TO CSS** para Visual Studio Code simplifica el proceso de crear estilos CSS a partir de clases e IDs definidos en archivos HTML.
-Esta herramienta te permite generar reglas CSS rápidamente, mejorando la eficiencia en el desarrollo de tus proyectos web.
+The **CSS through HTML** extension for Visual Studio Code simplifies the process of creating CSS styles from classes and IDs defined in HTML files.
+This tool allows you to quickly generate CSS rules, improving efficiency in the development of your web projects.

-## SOPORTE PARA:
+## SUPPORT FOR:

 - HTML
 - REACT
 - ANGULAR

-## Características
+## Features

-- **Creación Rápida de Estilos:** Genera reglas CSS automáticamente a partir de las clases e IDs encontrados en el código HTML seleccionado.
+- **Quick Style Creation:** Automatically generates CSS rules from classes and IDs found in the selected HTML code.

-- **Soporte para Clases y IDs:** Reconoce tanto las clases (`class`) como los IDs (`id`) en el código HTML.
+- **Support for Classes and IDs:** Recognizes both classes (`class`) and IDs (`id`) in the HTML code.

-- **Creación de Archivos CSS:** Crea automáticamente archivos CSS en la misma carpeta que el archivo HTML activo, si no existen.
+- **CSS File Creation:** Automatically creates CSS files in the same folder as the active HTML file if they do not exist.

-- **Integración con Visual Studio Code:** Accede a las funcionalidades de la extensión directamente desde Visual Studio Code, mejorando tu flujo de trabajo.
+- **Integration with Visual Studio Code:** Access extension functionalities directly from Visual Studio Code, enhancing your workflow.

-## Instrucciones de Uso
+## Usage Instructions

-1. Selecciona el código HTML del cual deseas generar estilos CSS.
+1. Select the HTML code from which you want to generate CSS styles.

-2. Ejecuta la extensión desde el menú de comandos de Visual Studio Code.
+2. Run the extension from the Visual Studio Code command menu.
-   - Para una selección específica, utiliza el comando `HTML TO CSS: Include on CSS`.
+   - For a specific selection, use the command `CSS through HTML: Include on CSS`.
-   - Para generar estilos a partir de todo el contenido HTML, utiliza `HTML TO CSS: Include All CSS`.
+   - To generate styles from the entire HTML content, use `CSS through HTML: Include All CSS`.

-3. Otra opción (y la más práctica) es por medio de la opcion por el menú de acciones del click derecho, los cuales poseen los mismos nombres
+3. Another option (and the most practical one) is through the right-click context menu, which has the same names.

-3. La extensión creará automáticamente reglas CSS basadas en las clases e IDs encontrados.
+4. The extension will automatically create CSS rules based on the classes and IDs found.

-4. Los estilos se insertarán en un archivo CSS existente o se creará uno nuevo en la misma carpeta que el archivo HTML activo.
+5. The styles will be inserted into an existing CSS file or a new one will be created in the same folder as the active HTML file.

-## Contribuciones
+## Contributions

-Si encuentras algún problema o tienes sugerencias para mejorar la extensión, no dudes en abrir un [issue](https://github.com/JostyTafur/html-to-css) en nuestro repositorio en GitHub. ¡Estamos abiertos a colaboraciones!
+If you encounter any issues or have suggestions to improve the extension, feel free to open an [issue](https://github.com/JostyTafur/html-to-css) on our GitHub repository.
+We welcome collaborations!